 Conventional boundaries between teachers and students were intentionally broken down at the Centre, creating a democratic approach to learning that was a training ground for several noted public intellectuals and produced numerous foundational texts.
 The Centre also had an important influence outside the academy, with numerous former students playing significant roles in altering the political and cultural landscapes of Birmingham and beyond.
 Having been merged with the Department of Sociology, the Centre was closed down by the University of Birmingham in 2002

-Through the creation of a CCCS archive, recorded interviews with key figures as well as events including an exhibition and a major conference, this project seeks to offer answers to these questions and communicate the significance of the Centre’s work to the widest possible audience.
-If you have any comments or queries, or material that could be deposited in the archive, please contact us.
+Through the creation of a CCCS archive, recorded interviews with key figures as well as events including an exhibition and a major conference, this project sought to offer answers to these questions and communicate the significance of the Centre’s work to the widest possible audience.
+This project ran for two years and came to an end in February 2015.
+If you have any material that could be deposited in the archive, please contact the Cadbury Research Library.